Doing business with DNREC during the coronavirus period. More Info

 If a person plans to hunt, fish, or trap in another state, and they have a license suspension in Delaware, it is their responsibility to contact the other state to see if they can legally hunt, fish, or trap there.

-This cooperative interstate effort enhances Delaware Fish & Wildlife’s ability to protect and manage the state’s wildlife resources.
+This cooperative interstate effort enhances the Division of Fish and Wildlife’s ability to protect and manage the state’s wildlife resources.

 The IWVC also establishes a process whereby wildlife law violations by a non-resident from a member state are handled as if the person were a resident, meaning they can be served a ticket rather than being arrested, booked, and bonded.
 This process is a convenience for hunters, fishermen, and trappers of member states, and increases efficiency of Wildlife Officers by allowing more time for enforcement duties rather than violator processing procedures.